7 min read

 SN Chapter 3

-"Father... that is, Count Redvielle has been assigned to lead the knight order in defending the borders.
+"Father... that is, Count Redwheel has been assigned to lead the knight order in defending the borders.
 He has some matters to wrap up so he can't come immediately, but Father was extremely worried about you, Sister.
 His already frightening face became even more fierce...
 Every young villager who passed by burst into tears."

-Count Redvielle possessed a build that far exceeded the average male height in the Illavénian Empire.
+Count Redwheel possessed a build that far exceeded the average male height in the Illavénian Empire.
 Sharp, penetrating eyes, black hair that recalled the night, a shortly trimmed beard.
 And a long vertical scar across his left eye.
-Combined with his fierce features and the savage presence he carried as leader of the family's knight order, he added considerable weight to the terrifying tales told about Redvielle Territory.
+Combined with his fierce features and the savage presence he carried as leader of the family's knight order, he added considerable weight to the terrifying tales told about Redwheel Territory.

 "Father deeply dislikes wielding power over the weak.
 That's why the families under him don't treat the villagers carelessly either.
 He's so respected there's even a wine named after Father."